 As usual, criminal jurisprudence has not agreed on a single definition of this case but has dealt with it more than once (1).
 Some have defined it as "the perpetrator's commission of more than one crime before he is brought before the Criminal Court and sentenced to one of them (2).
-Others have defined it as "a person's commission of a number of pernicious acts before the judgement of the Court of Cassation (3) Others identified it as "a situation in which the accused commits more than one offence, such as the imposition of one of her sentences" (4).
-Others also defined this case in an attempt to distinguish it from the above-mentioned definitions, stating that "it is a situation under which an accused person commits more than one crime before deciding on one of those offences by virtue of a judgement" (5).
+Others have defined it as "a person's commission of a number of pernicious acts before the judgement of the Court of Cassation (3)

-(1)The question of the definition of multiple crimes and penalties has given rise to widespread debate in jurisprudence, which has attracted many different definitions in beaussonie guillaume: La pluralité d'infractions, problème théorique et pratique ,2017, p2. https://publications.ut-capitole.fr/23628 its content, but revolves around a single meaning.
+(1)The question of the definition of multiple crimes and penalties has given rise to widespread debate in jurisprudence, which has attracted many different definitions in its content, but revolves around a single meaning.
 Consider.

+beaussonie guillaume: La pluralité d'infractions, problème théorique et pratique ,2017, p2. https://publications.ut-capitole.fr/23628